Skip to main content

 • meta/info.json

-• At least one Parquet file under meta/episodes/
+• At least one Parquet shard under meta/episodes/

 • data/chunk-*/file-*.parquet